Jill Biden says things get better, including after divorce

 After marrying Joe Biden, Jill Biden helped raise his sons Beau and Hunter after their mother and baby sister died in a car crash in 1972.
 The couple later had a daughter, Ashley.
 Beau Biden died of brain cancer in 2015 at age 46.
 The Bidens also have six grandchildren.

 During her first solo television interview, Jill Biden also discussed her interest in education, military families, cancer research and healing the country.
-She also answered questions from members of the show’s live, virtual audience.
+She also answered questions from members of the show’s virtual audience.

-“Maybe go have a martini and some french fries,” she replied to one audience participant who asked about the one thing she would do when COVID-19 clears up.
+“Maybe go have a martini and some french fries,” she told one audience participant who asked what she would do when COVID-19 clears up.

-She also explained why she makes sure to exercise and take time out for herself.
+She explained why she loves to exercise and carves out time for herself.

-“I love to exercise.
-I run, I bike.
+“I run, I bike.
 It clears my head, so that’s really important to me and I think all women should have something, it doesn’t have to be exercise, although hopefully it would be,” she said.
 “Just to take a moment for yourself.”

 “So I get up early, and that’s my time that I have for myself,” Biden said.